 The crowds in November are really nice except for Thanksgiving Week.
 Crowds haven't evenpicked up during the "imaginary" Jersey Week.
 Other than Thanksgiving Week the month is a pretty good time to go.
 The week after Thanksgiving is about perfect.

 When is the best month of the year to visit Disney World?
 It's not even close.
 In Dad's humble opinion (yeah right, humble?) it's December.
 Hands down.

-Yeah as Christmas time approaches, crowds get massive.
+As Christmas time approaches, crowds get massive.
 Christmas Day is the busiest day of the year at Disney World and Christmas week is also the craziest.